LarisaDandu/kitMaker_eBits/README.md

 )
 ```

-This keeps the components reusable. `SearchFilterPanel`, `SortSelect`, `FilterPill`, `ConfirmDialog`, `UndoToast`, and `HelpTooltip` are shared UI pieces.
-They are styled and accessible enough to use in different contexts, but they avoid knowing the app's domain model.
+This keeps the components reusable without putting domain logic inside them. `SearchFilterPanel`, `SortSelect`, `FilterPill`, `ConfirmDialog`, `UndoToast`, and `HelpTooltip` are shared UI pieces.
+They handle markup, styling, and small interaction details, while pages decide what the data means.

 ## Data and state